 Two libraries provide research and reading material to all three divisions.
 The West Family Resource Center contains the Rudolph Library, which serves Pre-K through grade 5 and has approximately 16,000 titles in its collection and 15 electronic databases.
 The Jean Ann Cone Library and Frederick Learning Commons serve Middle and Upper Division students and have over 20,000 titles (including eBooks and print) and 40 electronic databases.
 Both libraries have online catalogs that provide global access.

-The fine arts program is enhanced by the Lykes Center for the Arts, a 634-seat performing arts center, which also includes a gallery for visual arts displays, a flex studio for dance and small drama productions, dressing rooms, and an orchestra pit.
+The arts program is enhanced by the Lykes Center for the Arts, a 634-seat performing arts center, which also includes a gallery for visual arts displays, a flex studio for dance and small drama productions, dressing rooms, and an orchestra pit.

 Berkeley athletic facilities include the 53,000-square-foot Straz Family Field House, two gymnasiums, a swimming pool, a wrestling room, a weight room, a rock-climbing wall, a varsity level soccer field, a tennis complex, a high and low ropes course, a baseball and softball complex, and a stadium and practice fields for football, soccer, lacrosse and a state-of-the-art track.